Joseph Cari Jr.: Career

 In 1999, U.S. President Bill Clinton appointed Cari as chairman of the Woodrow Wilson International Center for Scholars.
 During his tenure, he worked on policy programming and supported bipartisan participation in the Center’s initiatives.

 Cari has been associated with the World Policy Institute and has participated in meetings of the World Economic Forum in Davos, Switzerland.
 His commentary on foreign policy has appeared in publications including the Financial Times, Chicago Tribune, and Chicago Sun-Times.

 In business, Cari has worked in healthcare and clean energy finance.
 He has served on the board of Westlake New Energy Group in Europe and on advisory boards for financial and technology ventures in London and Washington, D.C.

 Federal plea agreement

-In 2005, Cari entered into a plea agreement in a case brought by the U.S. Attorney’s office in Chicago under 18 U.S.C § 1951.
+In 2005, Cari entered into a plea agreement in a case brought by the U.S. Attorney’s office in Chicago for attempted extortion under 18 U.S.C § 1951.
 In April 2013, the Court, with agreement from prosecutors, commuted his sentence.

 Personal life

-Cari married Rita Bahr, a corporate lawyer who specialized in mergers and acquisitions for Motorola Corporation.
+Cari married his second wife, Rita Bahr, a corporate lawyer who specialized in mergers and acquisitions for Motorola Corporation.
 She died in 2002.
-They had one daughter, Nicole.
+He has one daughter from his first marriage, Nicole Soboroff, married to journalist Jacob Soboroff.